 - 1. Students must present a valid driver's license to obtain a parking permit. - 2.
 Students must not return to their cars during the school day without permission of one of the school administrators. - 3.
-Parking violations: - a. will be reported to the proper authorities

-- b. may result in parking space reassignment - 4.
-Seniors will have the spaces in rows one through four.
-Spaces 1-100 will be for seniors or assigned parking only.
+Parking violations: - a. will be reported to the proper authorities - b. may result in parking space reassignment - 4.
+Students who purchase the right to claim and decorate a parking spot will be assigned to that spot.
 The rest of the spaces will be first come, first serve. - 5.
-Students are responsible for knowing the Charlestown High School parking regulations. - 6.
+Students are responsible for knowing the New Washington Middle/High School parking regulations. - 6.
 Parking lot rule violations may result in the student's driving privileges being suspended. - 7.
-Parking in a handicap space may subject you to all of the following: (1) Two demerits, (2) license plate number reported to Charlestown Police Department. - 8.
+Parking in a handicap space may result in your license plate number reported to Clark County Sheriff's Department. - 8.
 Autos with no parking permit or repeat rule violations may be towed at the owner's expense.